florianneukirchen/qgis_adjust_style/README.md

 #### Save and Load Styles
 These buttons provide a quick way to save the styles of all (or all selected) layers.
 You only need to select a folder.
 The filename of the QML files corresponds to the layer name (with bad characters replaced by underscore).
 If there are several layers of the same name, you will get several files with an index value appended.

+## Known Bugs / Limitations
+- Raster layers are not changed
+- Annotations (annotation layers) are not changed
+- Color ramps: color brewer ramps are not modified